2

 Overview

 Proud Moments ABA is a national behavioral health organization, providing the gold standard of Applied Behavior Analysis (ABA) services for children on the autism spectrum from birth to age 21.
-We are looking for individuals to join our Registered Behavior Technician (RBT) training program to support both our Center and Home based learners.
+We are looking for individuals to join our Registered Behavior Technician (RBT) training program to support our Home based learners.
 Our RBT's are an essential part of the treatment team- providing 1-1 specialized treatment in partnership with our Board-Certified Behavior Analysts to our clients.
 If you are looking for a career that allows you to provide life-changing treatment to children, this could be the role for you - if you have the passion we have the training.

 What to expect in our RBT training program: